pathbind/M-plus/README.md

 12. DeepSeek

 The point of the provider list is not to impose one "best" model.
 M+ is explicitly designed so the user can choose different model families for Main and Reviewers.

+## OpenRouter

+- one API key can expose text models from multiple model providers
+- model discovery uses the OpenRouter model catalogue
+- usable as Main or Reviewer
+- supported by M+ web research
+- direct provider APIs remain available and can be mixed with OpenRouter roles
+- OpenRouter image and audio routing is not used by M+ yet; current media generation keeps the existing direct renderer paths

 ## GPT